DiantArts/CodingStyle/README.md

 This Coding Style is an attempt to list every programming conventions that we've encounters along our years of programming.
 Those rules aren't objectively correct and are susceptible to change.

-This Coding style is purely oriented toward readability and explicitness and is therefore strict and painfull to put into practice.
+This Coding style is purely oriented toward readability and explicitness and is therefore strict and painful to put into practice.

-Therefore, this conding style isn't written to explain why rules stands like so, but just list them.
+Therefore, this coding style isn't written to explain why rules stands like so, but just list them.

 Variables